1.4 University Officers with responsibility for Quality Assurance

 3. Responsibility for the conduct of a Faculty is vested in the Faculty Pro Vice-Chancellor, who is accountable to Council, via the Vice-Chancellor.
 Faculties facilitate the organisation and academic work of the University.

 The Faculty Pro Vice-Chancellors perform a crucial co-ordinating role between the departments operating within their respective spheres of interest.
 They are also empowered to take executive action on issues of concern, subject to reporting to their faculties, the Academic Affairs Committee, Pro Vice-Chancellors Learning & Teaching and Research, and Vice-Chancellor as appropriate.
 The Faculty PVCs co-operate closely in their areas of responsibility and organise, via the Academic Registry, to discuss and make recommendations on items common to the faculties.
 In this they are greatly assisted by key Registry support staff.
-The Faculty PVCs also have specific responsibility for approving nominations for the appointment of external examiners for taught schemes.
 They also meet regularly to ensure that the faculties deal with student issues in a consistent way.
 They are supported in their roles by Associate Deans, who have specific responsibilities for Learning & Teaching, Research, and Welsh Language provision.

 Each academic department within a faculty has a Head with designated roles and responsibilities, which include oversight of academic programmes and structures.
 The Faculty Pro Vice-Chancellor and Associate Dean of Faculty are supported by a Faculty Manager and advised by an Executive Committee, which includes staff with responsibility for key areas such as Learning and Teaching and Quality Assurance and Enhancement.
 All faculties are required to have an Academic Affairs Committee.
 This is set out in University Ordinances and Regulations.